Bondliden/LAGOBRAVO/replit.md

 - Database schema changes are pushed using `drizzle-kit push`
 - TypeScript checking available via `npm run check`

+## Recent Changes (January 2025)

+- **Database Migration**: Successfully migrated from in-memory storage to PostgreSQL database
+- **Logo Integration**: Updated all components to display the authentic Lago Bravo logo (PNG format)
+- **Database Schema**: Created and deployed tables for reservations, wedding inquiries, and newsletter subscriptions
+- **Storage Layer**: Implemented DatabaseStorage class with full CRUD operations using Drizzle ORM

 The application is designed as a luxury resort booking platform with a focus on user experience, type safety, and maintainable architecture.
 The monorepo structure keeps frontend, backend, and shared schemas in sync while allowing for independent scaling of different components.
+All data is now persisted in PostgreSQL for production-ready operations.